tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 L corresponds to the KDF output length of ImportedIdentity.target_kdf as defined in {{IANA}}.
-For hash-based KDFs, such as HKDF_SHA256(0x0001), this is the length of the hash function output, i.e., 32 octets for SHA256.
+For hash-based KDFs, such as HKDF_SHA256(0x0001), this is the length of the hash function output, e.g., 32 octets for SHA256.
 This is required for the IPSK to be of length suitable for supported ciphersuites.
 Internally, HKDF-Expand-Label uses a label corresponding to ImportedIdentity.target_protocol, e.g., "tls13" for TLS 1.3, as per {{RFC8446}}, Section 7.1, or "dtls13" for DTLS 1.3, as per {{?I-D.ietf-tls-dtls13}}, Section 5.10.